Preethampagad/Preethampagad/README.md

 🌱 Beyond my analytical pursuits, I am deeply committed to community well-being.
 I volunteered with NSS, spreading vaccination awareness and joining initiatives like Swachh Bharat Abhiyan, planting trees, and leading public awareness campaigns.
 Trained in first aid and leadership at The Bharat Scouts and Guides, advocating against tobacco and drugs.
 These experiences shape my holistic problem-solving approach and passion for impact. 👥🌍

-# Hi, I'm Monica 👋🏾 👩🏾‍💻

-I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
-In 2020, I was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.
-My interest in the React ecosystem led me to launch <a href="https://www.reactrobins.com/">React Robins</a>, a community for women and non-binary ReactJS developers.

 ## Find me around the web 🌎: <a href="https://github.com/Preethampagad/Preethampagad/blob/main/Images%20and%20Gifs/Web%20Gif.gif"><img align="left" width="150" height="150" src="https://github.com/M0nica/M0nica/blob/main/octomonica/m0nica-octocat-rotating.gif?raw=true"></a>raw=true"></a>
 - Learning in public on <a href="https://www.twitch.tv/blacktechdiva">Twitch</a> or <a href="https://www.monica.dev">monica.dev</a> 📹 ✍🏾
 - Tinkering with interactions on <a href="https://codepen.io/m0nica"> Codepen</a> 🏓